 With three distinct areas, there is also plenty more to see including the old historic town where you can get a feel for local life, the fast-paced shopping district in modern Sakalla and the newly built Village Road where you can find peace and tranquillity under the palm fringed streets.

-The best place to stay in Hurghada with children is another water-themed resort, the Jungle Aqua Park Hotel which boasts an astonishing 21 swimming pools and 35 water slides, covering an area of 35,000 metres.
-Toddlers will love the animal-shaped slides, but this resort is geared more towards older kids who dare to rumble in the jungle and brave high-speed freefalls, the Turbo Tunnel and the Tsunami.
+Egypt’s best child friendly resort in Hurghada is another water-themed resort, the Jungle Aqua Park Hotel which boasts an astonishing 21 swimming pools and 35 water slides, covering an area of 35,000 metres.
+Toddlers will love the animal-shaped slides, but this resort is also geared towards older kids who dare to rumble in the jungle and brave high-speed freefalls, the Turbo Tunnel and the Tsunami.
 There is also a rafting pool, for a sedate activity all the family can enjoy.

 There are plenty of activities on dry land, too, such as a day trip to meet members of tribes living in the Sahara Desert, horse riding on the beach, dirt biking in the sand dunes and cultural tours to local neighbourhoods where you will get an eye-opening appreciation of what daily life is really like in Egypt.